mostafabita/hugo-site/content/posts/resume.md

 > Aug 2019 — Mar 2020
 > _Beirut, Lebanon_

 * Cooperating for designing and developing an internet banking portal for natural and legal clients of the Capital Bank of Jordan based on Backbase 6 and (A3 and Angular 8.
 That was a major joint project between Jordan, Lebanon, Portugal, and the Netherlands.
 The responsibility of our team in the project was the implementation of the Card Management widgets and services.
 * Implementing a web panel for managing our PFM )Personal Financial ManagementS solution.
-PFM is a digital tool for shaping spending, organizing budgets and monitoring expenses.
+PFM is a digital tool for shaping spending, organizing budgets, and monitoring expenses.
 Customers can achieve goals in a glance and make planning easy and fun to do.